-I answered a question on responsibility for another's medical emergencies on Philosophy in Action Radio on 1 December 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on responsibility for another's medical emergencies on 1 December 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it wrong to walk away from a person who suffers from repeated medical emergencies due to their own irresponsibility?
 Over a year ago, I was the tenant of a type-1 diabetic who refused to eat properly.
 As a result, I regularly had to call the ambulance for her, as she would allow her blood-sugar to drop to dangerous levels, such that she couldn't think or move for herself.
 She never learned anything from these experiences.
 She never put emergency food within reach, for example.
 So a few days or weeks later, I would have to call the ambulance again.
 I believe that I was being forced – literally – to take care of her.
 I feared that I'd face manslaughter or other criminal charges if I left her alone in that state.
 Would it have been morally proper for me to leave her in that state without any advance warning?
 Should that be legally permissible?

 My Answer, In Brief: Your roommate is absolutely wrong to be so irresponsible, yet while you are her roommate, you cannot simply ignore her medical emergencies.
 You might have a "duty to rescue" in criminal and/or tort law, and you do have a moral obligation to render basic assistance.
 You should do the minimum required – and find a new place to live, pronto!

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action